learn-co-curriculum/cssi-prework-python-variable-types-readme/README.md

 languages = ["Python", "JavaScript", "C", "Ruby"]
 ```

 Local variables are distinguished from other types of variables primarily by their "scope".
 Local variables have a "local scope", meaning that their definitions remain where they are declared.
+We generally want treat functions as 'black boxes': they take in and return data and we shouldn't care what happens inside them (unless we're writing the function itself).
+For that reason we use local variables - the rest of our program does not need to access them.

 If we define a variable within a function definition, only the function knows about that variable.
 Any type of reference to that local variable outside of that function will result in an error;